SkoolNotes/Taproot/2020BIO101/KBxGeneticVariationMA.md

 	- very early would make it not get created, middle would cause a strange protein, late would make little impact

 #### Large scale changes
+chromosonal reanrangrments are a thing. generally not called mutations